cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/SSL-security-upgrades.md

 In addition, I added a redirect rule so now all HTTP traffic will be redirected to HTTPS.
 So now everyone should see the little grey lock to the left of the url in the browser address bar.

-## How to
+## How I
-For anyone interested, cloudflare does free SSL certificates even if you're not hosting your website with them.
+Cloudflare does free SSL certificates, so even though I'm not hosting my website with them, they still hooked me up with a certifcate.
-They do this by giving you free namesevers that you can add to your domain which handle the certifcates for you.
+They do this by giving out free namesevers that I can add to my domain which handle the certifcates for me.
 They make it very easy to add security certificates.
 They also offer 3 free redirect rules.
 It's a pretty neat service!